No Bad Questions About ML

 What is the difference between generative AI and multimodal AI?

-Generative AI and multimodal AI are powerful types of artificial intelligence but serve different purposes.
+Generative AI and and multimodal AI are two powerful branches of artificial intelligence, each with distinct focuses but significant overlap.

-- Multimodal AI can process and understand information from multiple sources or modalities, such as text, images, audio, and video.
-It’s designed to handle and generate content in various formats simultaneously.
+- Multimodal AI, on the other hand, is domain-oriented.
+It processes and integrates information from multiple modalities, including text, images, audio, and video.
+This allows it to handle complex tasks that require understanding and generating content across diverse formats simultaneously.

 What is an example of multimodal AI?